Nexis-Labs/NexWallet/docs/SECURITY.md

 # NexWalletWeb Extension Wallet - Security Guidelines

-At Wigwam, we prioritize the security and privacy of our users' digital assets and personal information.
+At NexWallet, we prioritize the security and privacy of our users' digital assets and personal information.
 This document outlines the security measures and features we have implemented to ensure a secure web3 wallet experience.

 ### 1. Encryption